-Entertainer and entrepreneur Al Lewis was born Albert Meister on April 30, 1923, in Brooklyn, New York, although he insisted he was born in Wolcott, New York, in 1910.
+Entertainer and entrepreneur Al Lewis was born Alexander Meister on April 30, 1923, in Wolcott, New York, before his family moved to Brooklyn.
 Meister, a consummate entertainer, frequently wove conflicting stories about his childhood and adolescence; many details concerning his early life are suspect or unverifiable.

 According to Lewis, his parents were Polish-German immigrants, and his mother worked in a sweatshop.
 Growing up in New York, Lewis insisted that he worked on the defense committee for Sacco and Vanzetti, two Italian anarchists who were convicted on disputed murder charges and executed in Massachusetts in 1927.
 In later years, however, Lewis' son challenged the statement, saying his father would have actually been only 4 years old at the time of the trial.